 Where Is It Located?

 The Haunted Trail is located in Balboa Park near downtown San Diego.
-It has more of a hiking feel like you’re in the woods.
+It has more of hiking feel like you’re in the woods.
 It sets a horrifying mood.
-The trail isn’t hard to miss as signs are posted in the surrounding areas to point guests in the right direction.
+The trail is easy to find.
+Signs posted in the surrounding areas point guests in the right direction.

 What Are the Hours of Operation?

 The Haunted Trail operates from October 2nd to November 2nd.
 Every week starting on Wednesday at 7:30 pm, you can expect the most terrifying experiences available until 10:30 pm.
 But on Friday and Saturday, hours of operation are 6:00 pm to 11:00 pm.